 o Military personnel and family members

-o Certain classes of frequent flyers
+o In a certain class of frequent flyers

-o First or Business Class travelers
+o Flying First or Business Class

 - International flights may charge more (or less, if you are lucky) for checked baggage

-- Baggage Fees for multiple-carrier itineraries are determined by the first carrier
+- Baggage fees for multiple-carrier itineraries are determined by the first carrier

 - Be sure to adhere to the airline’s carry-on policies.
-You are restricted to the number of items you can carry aboard.
+You are restricted to the number of items you can carry on-board.
 Any extra or oversized bags may become checked baggage at the gate.
 You will then have to pay a baggage fee and will not have access to them during the flight.

 Priority Boarding Fees: